DOWingard/Analytics-Dashboard/README.md

 # Live Analytics Dashboard

+I like theming all my stuff around VOID because its fun and cool ¯\\_(ツ)_/¯

-## Setup
+## Setup new DB

-VSCode tasks to initalize SQL DB
+VSCode tasks to initalize container

 tasks:
     * [OPTIONAL] MAKECLEAN - only if stale db
-    * Start PostgreSQL container
+    * Start VOID ABYSS

-It is then ready to issue commnds to
+It is then ready to issue commands to and set up the PostgreSQL DB

 **Install required packages**